ricefield/84words/_words/05-intimate.md

 ## Ministry Exceprts

 **I have learned from experience how good it is to be intimate with the Lord and one with Him**.
 Sometimes we should not first speak to Him.
 We should let the Lord speak first.
 When He speaks, we should not immediately speak in return. **This means that we and the Lord should be like friends who take time to listen to each other**.
 Suppose a friend visits you and begins to speak to you about certain things.
 If you interrupt him and begin to speak about other matters, that would indicate that you do not care for what he is saying.
 That is not the way for intimate friends to converse together. **The proper way is that your friend talks to you, and you listen.
 Then, after a period of time, he will give you an opportunity to speak, and he will listen**.
 It certainly would not be proper for him to do all the talking and then, when he is finished, to say goodbye and leave.
 He should give you the opportunity to speak to him.
-This should also be true of our relationship with the Lord (_Life-Study of Exodus,_ Chapter 146).
+This should also be true of our relationship with the Lord. (_Life-Study of Exodus,_ msg.
+146, pp. 1583-1584)

 ---

 In the Father's presence we not only enjoy grace, the expression of love, but we also enjoy love itself. **We experience this love in a very intimate way.
 Because we enjoy the love of God in such an intimate way, we do not want to do anything that displeases the Father**.
 The Father hates fornication, uncleanness, and lust.
 If we walk in love, we shall stay away from such things.
 Because we love the Father, we shall not do anything to grieve His heart.
 What a tender, delicate walk this is!
 This is not simply living by grace; it is walking in love.
 We should always remember that we are children of God enjoying His love.
 We are saints separated unto Him and saturated with Him.
-Therefore, in our daily walk **we would always take care of the Father's feeling, for we live intimately in His tender love** (_Life-Study of Ephesians,_ Chapter 50).
+Therefore, in our daily walk **we would always take care of the Father's feeling, for we live intimately in His tender love**. (_Life-Study of Ephesians,_ msg.
+50, p.
+425)

 ## Hymns